linwoodc3/gdeltPyR/notebook/earlyConceptsnFunctionality.md

 # Logic for GDELT module

 Enter a date or date range.
+GDELT 2.0 only goes to Feb 18 2015.
+GDELT 1.0 goes back to 1979.

 Convert the entered date or date range to string, search for string in the master df list.
 Use the tblType parameter to pull the correct table(s).